yro7/boulez/README.md

 ### Installation

-Both Homebrew and manual installation will install the `cs` on your system.
+Both Homebrew and manual installation will install Claude Squad as `cs` on your system.

 #### Homebrew